jasontheiler/website/content/tools/starship.md

 link: https://starship.rs/
 ---

-Fast, informative but minimal prompt for any shell!
+Fast, informative but minimal prompt for any shell.